"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 Intro to intro

-If not a die-hard fan or not too concerned about or unaware of grave peril facing Springs -- happening long before current state-mandated bathhouse closure over virus and more recent ownership announcement to KEEP it closed and convert to more lodging) -- you might want to scroll past long introductory rant.
+If not a die-hard fan or not too concerned about grave peril facing Springs -- happening long before state-mandated bathhouse closure over virus and more recent ownership announcement to supposedly keep it closed -- you might want to scroll past long introductory rant.

 Is there hope